pjotrp/gnu-install-bin/README.md

         libc.so.6 => /gnu/store/m9vxvhdj691bq1f85lpflvnhcvrdilih-glibc-2.23/lib/libc.so.6 (0x00007f7454d00000)
         /gnu/store/m9vxvhdj691bq1f85lpflvnhcvrdilih-glibc-2.23/lib/ld-linux-x86-64.so.2 (0x00007f74559e3000)

-Which need to be relocated by the installer.
+Which references need to be relocated by the installer.

 Fetch and unpack